lmiller1990/typing-the-test-suite/README.md

 ### 5.0 TypeScript, React and Testing in a DOM Environment

 Build a toy React app and see how to use TypeScript and Jest for DOM based testing with Testing Library.
 Note: this section assumes basisc knowledge of React.
+[Source code here](https://github.com/lmiller1990/typing-the-test-suite/tree/master/section-5-react).

 -    5.1 Create React App and TypeScript
 -    5.2 Rendering with Testing Library